AIML-IfI/openset-imagenet/readme.md

     plot_imagenet.py --help

+For example, you can specify that you want to use the best model based on our confidence measure, via `--use-best`.
-but it is recommended to keep the default values to be able to regenerate the plots from the paper.
+For the remaining parameters it is recommended to keep the default values to be able to regenerate the plots from the paper.

+The list of commands to reprocude all table and figures, including the supplemental material, is:

+    plot_imagenet.py --imagenet-directory [YOUR_IMAGENET_PATH] --gpu [GPU_INDEX]
+    plot_imagenet.py --imagenet-directory [YOUR_IMAGENET_PATH] --linear
+    plot_imagenet.py --imagenet-directory [YOUR_IMAGENET_PATH] --use-best --gpu [GPU_INDEX]

 ## Getting help